Ericsson/dataplanebook/src/glossary.rst

    User thread
-      A user thread is a thread which is managed not by the kernel, but by some userspace entity, such a library, language virtual machine runtime or the application itself.
+      A user thread is a thread which is managed not by the kernel, but by some user space entity, such a library, language virtual machine runtime or the application itself.

    Hardware threading